Skip to content

 required

-from_paths List[str]
+from_paths Collection[str]

 required

-to_paths List[str]
+to_paths Collection[str]

 required